 Week 1: Subtle changes.
 Maybe slightly less pain or inflammation at the injury site.
 Nothing dramatic, but noticeable if you’re paying attention.
 Some people feel nothing this early and that’s normal.

 Week 2-3: More obvious improvements for most people.
 Range of motion increases, pain decreases, sleep improves because discomfort isn’t waking you up.
-This is typically when people start feeling like something is actually working.
+This is typically when people start feeling like something is working.

 Week 4-6: This is where you assess whether to continue or taper off.
 Significant improvement in the injury should be apparent by now.
 If you’re not seeing meaningful progress after 4 weeks of consistent dosing with a verified product, the peptides may not be the right fit for your specific issue.